Writers in 2022 workshop feel AC “magic”

 The 1963 film Hud starring Paul Newman was based on McMurtry’s first book, Horseman, Pass By.
 Other films based on his books are Lovin’ Molly (1974, based on 1963’s Leaving Cheyenne), Terms of Endearment (1983), and Texasville (1990).

-This event is made possible by a grant from the Wichita Falls Area Community Foundation – Royal C. “Bingo” Kinder Advised Fund and sponsored by the Archer City Writers Workshop, the Royal Theater, and the Archer County News.
+The Tribute to Larry McMurtry and the ACWW 2022 were made possible by a grant from the Wichita Falls Area Community Foundation – Royal C. “Bingo” Kinder Advised Fund and sponsored by the Archer City Writers Workshop and the Royal Theater.